 Dantzker points to his experience of working as a police officer, noting that a culture exists within law enforcement where officers are often unwilling to seek counseling because of a climate of paranoia.
-He believes that mandatory counseling for all officers – as often as once a month, or once every six months – is an important step “If everybody does that, then no one has to feel paranoid that they’re being picked out … or singled out.”
+He believes that mandatory counseling for all officers — as often as once a month, or once every six months — is an important step.
+“If everybody does that, then no one has to feel paranoid that they’re being picked out … or singled out,” he says.

 But even if psychological evaluations of police applicants were 100 percent accurate when predicting “unsuitable” personality traits in candidates, and even if counseling for officer incumbents was made mandatory, the psychology of another group would still be left unaccounted for: people who are on the receiving end of policing.
 Entire communities would still face the deep psychological trauma that the nature of policing itself inflicts upon those deemed criminalized by the state.

-For four years, a collaborative research team made up of residents in south Bronx neighborhoods and psychologists, social scientists and academics from the CUNY Graduate Center, John Jay College and other organizations, have documented community members’ everyday experiences of the New York Police Department’s (NYPD) “broken windows” policing in the 40-block community near Yankee Stadium.
+For four years, a collaborative research team made up of residents in south Bronx neighborhoods, psychologists, social scientists and academics from the City University of New York Graduate Center, John Jay College and other organizations, have documented community members’ everyday experiences of the New York Police Department’s (NYPD) “broken windows” policing in the 40-block community near Yankee Stadium.

 The group recently submitted a statement summarizing its findings to President Obama’s Task Force on 21st Century Policing, which was created by executive order at the end of last year.
 The task force will examine ways “to strengthen public trust” between police and communities.